British Footballers Go the Distance

 Meanwhile, the 9th and 10th slots in the table are shared by Leicester City's Wilfred Ndidi and Jay Rodriguez from West Bromwich Albion.
 They both ran 125km during play, only 8km short of the frontrunner.

 Of course, as a tax refund company, we've got a sharp eye for the small details.
 It takes close attention and encyclopaedic knowledge to make the most of a tax refund claim.
 That starts, naturally enough, with keeping accurate records of how far you're travelling.

 Every mile you put behind you when you travel to temporary workplaces can count toward your tax refund claim.
 Remember – a tax refund isn't some kind of bonus or prize.
 This is money that, by law, ought to be back in your pocket.
 If you aren't keeping track of your work travel and what it's costing you, you're losing out to the taxman.
 Worse still, you're actively cheating yourself.

-An average 1-year refund comes to over £750, and you can even claim for the last 4 years.
-Get in touch with RIFT to turn your work mileage into cash back from HMRC and find out what you're owed.
+An average 1-year tax rebate comes to over £750, and you can even claim for the last 4 years.
+Get in touch with RIFT to turn your work mileage into cash back from HMRC and use our tax refund calculator to find out how much you could be owed.